Create a datapack

 print("Complete example pack built successfully!")

-The Python bindings provide a powerful, flexible way to create Minecraft datapacks with full support for the MDL language features including the explicit scope system.
+The Python bindings provide a powerful, flexible way to create Minecraft datapacks with full support for the MDL language features including scopes and control flow.